-If you don't have the Provider Directory, you can request a copy from Customer Care.
+If you don't have your copy of the Provider Directory, you can request a copy from Customer Care.
 (Phone numbers for Customer Care are located in Chapter 2, Section 1 of this booklet.)
-At any time, you can call Customer Care to get up-to-date information about changes in the pharmacy network.
-You can also find this information on our website at our.humana.com/ncshp.
+You may ask Customer Care for more information about our network providers, including their qualifications.
+You can also see the Provider Directory at www.humana.com or download it from this website.
+Both Customer Care and the website can give you the most up-to-date information about changes in our network providers.